cadriansalazarg/Final_Version_Demo_OpenHW_2017_Xilinx/Server/README.md

 ## Directory structure
 PHPFiles/ ------------ this directory contains the files necessary to create the website.

 PythonFiles/ ------------ this directory contains the python scripts used in the simulation and graph creation.
-In Ubuntu,

 ## Instructions (Last revision: 6-28-2017)